grantro/polymarket-trading-tools/README.md

 ## Technical Stack

 - React 18
-- Recharts for data visualization
+- Advanced Charts by TradingView for data visualization
 - Axios for API calls
 - TailwindCSS for styling